 Why Do Cats Love Milk?

-Despite most cats being lactose intolerant, they seem to fall head-over-heels for it!
+Despite most cats being lactose intolerant, they seem to fall head-over-heels for milk!
 The fact is that milk is creamy, fatty, and rich; cats love milk because it tastes good to them.
 Cats can immediately smell the high-protein, high-fat liquid and are naturally drawn to it, which doesn’t help when you’re trying to avoid giving it to them.

 If your cat is milk-crazy, you can buy specially made “cat milk” from the store.
 They are created without lactose and are often flavored, so they’re much less likely to give your cat an upset stomach.
 However, they are still very high in fat, so they shouldn’t be fed regularly, and kittens shouldn’t be given this milk as it’s not a substitute for their mother’s milk.

 Cats and milk are synonymous with each other, but it’s important not to give in to your cat’s pleading.
 Milk is bad for cats all around; if your cat is lactose-intolerant (which almost all are), they’ll likely have an upset stomach which can include gas, diarrhea, and vomiting.
-If your cat is not intolerant to lactose, it can still suffer adverse effects such as excessive weight gain from drinking milk.
+If your cat is not intolerant to lactose, they can still suffer adverse effects such as excessive weight gain from drinking milk.
 Plant-based milk and goat’s milk are also not great for cats, plant milk does not offer nutritional benefits and goat’s milk is very high in fat and calories.
 Cats are happy with fresh water, so you don’t need to supplement their diet with milk.

 - Can Cats Eat Yogurt?
 What You Need to Know!